Life-threatening emergencies on the river:

 • Project must be located on the tidal Thames or directly benefit the tidal Thames or its operators.

-• The project progress should be able to be monitored with a clear start and end date and finishing no later than 31st December 2024.
+• The project progress should be able to be monitored with a clear start and end date and finishing before the end of the following year.

 • Projects implementing or trialling emissions reduction technology should include emissions monitoring in their project scope.